AmirGabbai/AutomatedTimline/README.md

 - `events.json` - Event data (edit this to customize your timeline)
 - `server.py` - Simple Python HTTP server

+## Minimap Overview

+- `index.html` adds a `.timeline-minimap` container just below the primary timeline so the overview always sits in a predictable spot.
+- `style.css` defines `.timeline-minimap`, the canvas sizing, and the `.minimap-viewport` overlay.
+The minimap height is clamped to roughly 10–15% of the main timeline height so densities remain legible without consuming much vertical space.
+- `script.js` reuses the already-positioned `.event` nodes to draw lightweight rectangles inside the minimap canvas (`drawMinimap`) with the exact same gradients/solid colors as the primary timeline and keeps the translucent viewport in sync via `refreshMinimap`/`updateMinimapViewport`.
+Clicking or dragging inside the minimap calls `handleMinimapNavigation`, which converts the pointer position to the corresponding `scrollLeft` so the main view jumps to that portion.

 ## Customizing Events

 Edit `events.json` to add or modify events.
 Each event should have: